 The Company leases certain equipment under non-cancelable operating leases.
-There were no future minimum rental commitments under these leases at September 30, 2017 (see Note 12).
-Total rental expense for the fiscal years ended September 30, 2017, 2016 and 2015 was \$179,000, \$200,000 and \$182,000, respectively.
+Future minimum rental commitments under these leases at September 30, 2018 are immaterial.
+Total rental expense for the fiscal years ended September 30, 2018 and 2017 was \$38,000 and \$179,000, respectively.